larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 across the IETF's various public contribution channels and discussion fora.
 It creates a
-moderator team to develop procedures and to facilitate their consistent application among IETF discussion channels.
+moderator team to develop procedures and to facilitate their consistent application to IETF discussion channels.

 This memo obsoletes and updates some prior IETF processes, summarized here.
 Background information is described in more detail in {{motivation}}.